ephraimduncan/awesome-developer-dictionary/README.md

 - **inheritance**: the tendency of one class to derive properties and characteristics from other classes.
 - **integer(int)**: a data type that represents some range of mathematical integers.
 - **iteration**: a general term for taking each item of something, one after another.
+- **interpreter**: is a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
 - **iterator**: an object that enables a programmer to traverse a container, particularly lists.

 # J